Primordial Black Hole Formation in Rastall Gravity: Shifted Collapse Threshold and Exponential Abundance Sensitivity: Conclusions and Outlook

-First, a definitive determination of the collapse threshold $\delta_c(\lambda)$ requires solving the fully nonlinear relativistic collapse equations in Rastall gravity.
-Such a study would fix the parameter $\gamma$ from first principles and determine whether the modification enhances or suppresses collapse in realistic perturbation profiles.
+The most pressing extension is a numerical simulation of relativistic collapse in Rastall gravity using, for instance, a Hernandez--Misner or Misner--Sharp code adapted to the modified field equations.
+This would fix $\gamma$ from first principles and remove the main remaining theoretical uncertainty \cite{Musco2013, Musco2020, Escriva2020, Escriva2024}.

-Second, the linear perturbation analysis could be extended to include possible non-adiabatic modes arising from the non-conservation of the energy--momentum tensor.
-A gauge-invariant treatment of curvature perturbations in Rastall gravity would clarify the robustness of the horizon-crossing modification.
+On the perturbation theory side, a full gauge-invariant treatment of curvature perturbations in Rastall gravity would be worthwhile.
+Non-minimal coupling between matter and geometry generically generates non-adiabatic modes, and their role in the horizon-crossing amplitude has not been assessed ---such a treatment would also allow direct comparison in the compaction-function language of Ref.~\cite{Escriva2020}.

+The Gaussian approximation used in the abundance calculation is another obvious target for improvement.
+The nonlinear relation between the curvature perturbation and the density contrast generates a non-Gaussian tail \cite{DeLuca2019, Germani2019b} that can shift the abundance by an $\mathcal{O}(1)$ factor in the exponent; incorporating this using the methods of Refs.~\cite{DeLuca2019, Germani2019b} would give a more reliable quantitative estimate.

-Third, it would be valuable to compute the induced stochastic gravitational wave background associated with enhanced scalar perturbations in this framework.
-Since the background expansion is unmodified during radiation domination, any observable deviation would arise purely from perturbation dynamics, providing a clean diagnostic of the theory.
+It would also be interesting to calculate the induced stochastic gravitational wave background sourced by the enhanced scalar perturbations \cite{Bagui2025}.
+Since the background expansion is unmodified, any signal would be a clean signature of perturbation-level physics, and the prospects for detection with LISA and PTA experiments deserve attention.

-Finally, embedding Rastall gravity within a consistent early-universe model (for example, during inflation or reheating) would allow a self-consistent calculation of the primordial curvature power spectrum and its possible $\lambda$-dependent features.
+Finally, a self-consistent calculation of the primordial power spectrum within a specific Rastall inflationary model would allow one to predict $\lambda$-dependent spectral features directly, rather than treating $\mathcal{P}_\mathcal{R}(k)$ as input \cite{FineTuning2024a, FineTuning2024b}.

-In summary, primordial black hole formation offers a novel and highly sensitive window into Rastall gravity.
-Even when the background cosmology mimics general relativity, perturbation-level effects can leave exponentially amplified imprints on the PBH abundance, making future observational constraints on PBHs a promising probe of modified gravitational dynamics.
+In summary, PBH formation in Rastall gravity is sensitive to perturbation-level departures from GR even when the background expansion is identical.
+The exponential sensitivity of the abundance to $\lambda$ makes future PBH observations a promising complement to CMB and large-scale structure tests of the theory \cite{Carr:2020gox, Green2021, Niikura2019, Tisserand2007}.
+We caution that the present results assume a broad perturbation profile and a Gaussian distribution for the density contrast; relaxing either assumption is a natural next step.